 |By State Rep. Tarah Toohil (R-Luzerne)

 The income eligibility guidelines for LIHEAP are set at 150% of the federal poverty income level.
-For example, the income limit for an individual is $19,140; for a couple, the limit is $25,860; and for a family of four, it is $39,300.
+For an individual, the income limit is $19,320.

-In addition, application forms are available at my district offices in Pocono Pines and Effort, or from local utility companies and community service agencies, such as Area Agencies on Aging or community action agencies.
+In addition, application forms are available at my district office in Hazleton, or from local utility companies and community service agencies, such as Area Agencies on Aging or community action agencies.

 Representative Tarah Toohil